userDeveloped/File-Sharing-Over-TCP-Java/README.md

 Simple file sharing between Client and Server in java.

-# How to compile correctly?
+# How to compile correctly!

 First: